-20-801-251 Intro to Mass Communication 4 credits

-This course examines the history, evolution, and cultural power of today's media, both nationally and internationally.
-The course analyzes newspaper journalism, magazine journalism, radio news, Internet journalism, television news, public relations, advertising, and journalism ethics and law.
+20-801-251 Intro to Mass Communication 4 credits This course examines the history, evolution, and cultural power of today's media, both nationally and internationally.
+The course analyzes newspaper journalism, magazine journalism, radio news, nalyzes newspaper journalism, elevision news, public relations, advertising, and journalism ethics and law.
 Prerequisite: English 1, 20-801-201, or Written Communication, 10-801-195, or the instructor's consent.

-20-801-252 World Issues Journalism 4 credits

-Students of the course will engage in news reporting assignments that relate to world issues, such as water, energy, and war.
+20-801-252 World Issues Journalism 4 credits Students of the course will engage in news reporting assignments that relate to world issues, such as water, energy, and war.
 Students will create audio news reports using podcast software and voice recording technology.
+Students will also record video loos

+Students will create audio news reports using podcast software and voice recording technology.
 Students will also record video logs and write news summaries about world issues.
 In addition to the reporting assignments, students will study free press issues worldwide and the journalism practices and traditions that emerge from different parts of the world.
 Prerequisites: English 1, 20-801-201 or Written Communications, 10-801-195, or the instructor's consent.

 20-801-253 Documentary Storytelling 3 credits Documentary Storytelling is an introduction to the craft of telling non-fiction and news stories through the medium of digital video.
 This course will teach the news reporting and writing skills needed for the documentary format, along with journalism theory, law, and ethics of video journalism.
 Students will also learn basic digital camcorder operation, storyboard development, video editing, sound editing, and podcasting.
-Pre-requisite: English 1, 20-801-201, or Written Communications, 10-801-195, or the instructor's consent.
+Pre-requisite: English 1, 20-801201, or Written Communications, 10-801-195, or the instructor's